khoj-ai/.github/profile/README.md

-🏮 Khoj is working on creating personalized, trustworthy AI agents that can integrate with your everyday life.
+🏮 Khoj is creating personalized, trustworthy AI that integrates with your everyday life.

 ```
  __  __     __  __     ______       __        ______     __